Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 Do I have to declare the property to the IRS from Nigeria?

-The IRS reporting obligation is triggered not by owning the property itself, but by the financial activity around it, so if you simply hold an empty property with no rental income and no foreign accounts above the thresholds, your direct reporting requirements are minimal until you sell or start earning income.
+The important thing to understand is that it is not the act of buying or holding the property that creates the reporting burden, but the financial activity around it, so if you buy a home and leave it empty with no income and no foreign bank accounts above the thresholds, your direct IRS reporting obligations related to the property are minimal.

 Will I pay tax twice in the US and Nigeria in 2026?

-The Foreign Tax Credit allows you to offset taxes paid to Nigeria against your US tax liability on the same income, so if you pay Nigerian taxes on rental income, you can claim a credit on your US return to avoid paying full tax twice on that same money.
+The main tool available to avoid paying full tax twice is the US Foreign Tax Credit (Form 1116), which allows you to offset taxes you paid to Nigeria against your US tax bill on the same income, dollar for dollar up to certain limits, so if you paid Nigerian withholding tax on your rental income, you can generally claim a credit for that amount on your US return.

-Whether property taxes paid in Nigeria are deductible on US federal tax returns depends on current US tax law regarding foreign real property taxes and itemized deductions, which has changed over time, so this is definitely a question to discuss with a US CPA before assuming you can deduct everything.
+Whether property-related charges paid in Nigeria (like Lagos Land Use Charge) are deductible on your US federal tax return depends on current IRS rules about foreign real property taxes and itemized deductions, which have changed in recent years, so this is a question you should confirm with a US CPA before assuming you can deduct them.

 Do I need FATCA reporting when buying in Nigeria?